3nrique0/paying_with_cron/README.md

 4. Check `examples_crontable` and create your crontable

-5. Launch cron:
-Add the crontable with the command 'crontable -e' (no quotes!)
-Write the table you require. e.g. every 15 min:
+5. Launch cron.
+Add the crontable with the command `crontable -e` Write the table you created in the previous step.
+E.g.: launch every 15 minutes
-/15 * * * * /homedir/$USER/path/.monitor_clusterjob.sh
+`/15 * * * * /home/$USER/path/.monitor_clusterjob.sh`

-6. When the process is finished, don't forget to remove the crontable, in case you have many tables running, editing it out with `crontable -e` or in case you only have one running with `crotable -r`
+6. When the process is finished, don't forget to remove the crontable, in case you have many tables running, editing it out with `crontable -e` or in case you only have one running with `crotable -r`.

 ### Description of files ###